Subtitle: “It’s hard to dance with the devil on your back, so shake him off.”

 Below the mix I’ve listed the songs and some notes on why they’re on the list; minor spoilers for Queen of Shadows apply.

-1 – Hallelujah – This song features prominently in the beginning of the book; Miranda has it stuck in her head, though the version I had in mind was sung by Brandi Carlile.
-This one is lovely too.
+1 – Brandi Carlile (live w/the Seattle Symphony) – Hallelujah – This song features prominently in the beginning of the book; Miranda has it stuck in her head.
+Everyone and her dog has covered this song, but the version I love most is a live unplugged by Brandi Carlile – this one is similar but has orchestral backing.
+The acoustic one was much more emotionally raw.

-2-4 – Mood music.
+4 – Jem – Falling for You- Tracks 2-4 are mood music.
 I imagine “Broken Bridge” as one of those “walking around the city” sort of songs, and “Hello” as something that would be playing in the background in one of the Kerbey Lane scenes.
 I would have vastly preferred the studio version of “Falling for You,” but I couldn’t find it.

-5 – Rain – Another that’s actually in the book; David eavesdrops on Miranda playing it.
+5 – Patty Griffin – Rain- Another that’s actually in the book; David eavesdrops on Miranda playing it.

-6 – All the Same to Me – For some reason makes me think of Sophie.
+6 – Anya Marina – All the Same to Me – For some reason makes me think of Sophie.

-8 – My Boy Builds Coffins – Mood music for one of the city scenes, probably with Kat.
+8 – Florence and the Machine – My Boy Builds Coffins – Mood music for one of the city scenes, probably with Kat.

-13 – Silence – Waaaaay back in 1999, this song inspired the very first version of Queen of Shadows.
+13 – Delerium feat.
+Sarah McLachlan – Silence – Waaaaay back in 1999, this song inspired the very first version of Queen of Shadows.
 It would play during the end credits if QoS were a movie.